Twenty Utilities Join

 “Being a member gives me access to yet another resource for my communications toolbox,” says Penelope Hinson, manager of public relations and marketing for Horry Electric Cooperative, South Carolina.
 “Their guidance and expertise are always appreciated.
 They also understand our goal of member engagement and have total respect for the cooperative business model.
 Those are big pluses in my book!”

 One of the biggest perks of membership is the chance to get money back.
-Ruralite Services has returned more than $2.2 million dollars to members through capital credit.
+Pioneer Utility Resources has returned more than $2.2 million dollars to members through capital credit.

 “It helps our members’ bottom line to not only keep costs affordable, but to receive capital credits as an added bonus,” says Marc.